 There’s a choice of two routes up to Grisedale Tarn but they’re both pretty steep.
 From the Tarn the main Coast to Coast walk follows the valley to Patterdale, but if you’re feeling more adventurous you have options.

-If you’re feeling hardcore turn left to climb Helvellyn and test your mettle on Sharp Edge or turn right for the slightly gentler option of St Sunday Crag for some great views over Ullswater.
+If you’re feeling hardcore turn left to climb Helvellyn and test your mettle on Striding Edge or turn right for the slightly gentler option of St Sunday Crag for some great views over Ullswater.

 Patterdale to Shap 16 miles - Lake District